Blog

 Be Strong and Limitless

-It’s that time of year when scoliosis gets the spotlight!
+June is when scoliosis gets the spotlight!

 I want to take time to recognize the strength, knowledge and brilliance of what my patients have gained from scoliosis specific physical therapy.